Lake County wine: Viticulture

 Notable vineyard holders include Beckstoffer Vineyards, Shannon Family of Wines, Kendall-Jackson, E&J Gallo, Brassfield Estate Winery, Bartolucci Vineyards, Luchsinger Vineyards, Sol Rouge, and Obsidian Wine Company.

 Appellations

-Nine AVAs have been designated by the Treasury Department in Lake County as of May 2024.
-The first one, Guenoc Valley, officialized in 1991, was and remains a single-winery appellation.
-The most visible AVA in the county is the Red Hills, bringing premium prices for Cabernet Sauvignon.
+Nine AVAs have been designated by the Treasury Department in Lake County as of 2025.
+The initial appellation, Guenoc Valley, established in 1981, still has a single-winery.
+The county's most prominent and prestigious AVA is Red Hills, demanding premium prices for its Cabernet Sauvignon vintages.

-As of April 2025, two more proposed AVAs encompassing Lake County acreage are pending with the TTB: Mount St. Helena-Lake County AVA, a 4,000-acre area north of Mount St. Helena, and Collayomi Valley AVA, which would encompass much of the original Rancho Collayomi grant.
+As of April 2025, two more proposed appellations encompassing Lake County acreage are pending with the TTB: Mount St. Helena-Lake County AVA, a 4,000-acre area north of Mount St. Helena, and Collayomi Valley AVA, which encompasses much of the original Rancho Collayomi land grant.

 Benmore Valley

 The Benmore Valley AVA was established in 1991.
 It is a high depression in the mountains of southwestern Lake County.
 As of February 2018, no wineries or planted vineyards were active in the AVA, making it a de facto defunct appellation, and therefore no longer highlighted by the Lake County Winegrowers Association.
 The crop is now cannabis, planted on the same location as the defunct vineyard.